mistressAlisi/ply/README.md

 </h4>
 <hr/>
 <h3 align="center">--Design Philosphy--</h3>
 <p align="center">The application is built mostly with Python and Django.
 It makes heavy use of PostgreSQL and some neat features like PL/pgSQL for the backend: The philosophy behind the backend is to "make it as simple and efficient as possible" - one of the ways we do that is by keeping processing of data to the minimum level possible, and by reducing all not needed loops for data algos.
 PL/pgSQL helps us greatly in doing a lot of lifting inside the database itself to keep the Django Engine highly performant and responsive.
 Ply scales very well using UWSGI/Gunicorn (we test using UWSGI) and NGINX.
-Several key concepts that Ply relies on are explained below:
+Several key concepts that Ply relies on are explained below.
+(Please note; modules MAY have cross-dependencies!
+Such as the Dynapages module explained further below.)
 </p>

 <h3 align="center">--Introduction--</h3>